1971 Women's World Cup squads

-The following lists the squads for the unofficial 1971 Women's World Cup arranged by FIEFF, held in Mexico in August and September 1971.
+The following lists the squads for the 1971 Women's World Cup arranged by FIEFF, held in Mexico in August and September 1971.
 Six teams qualified for the tournament, with hosts Mexico qualifying automatically.
-Incomplete.

 Argentina

 16 players represented Argentina.
 The team is known as Las Pioneras (the pioneers) and in 2019, an official Dia de la Futbolista Argentina (national women's football day) to celebrate women's football was enacted.